 Normal rabbit grinding

-- Rabbits grind teeth when they feel happy, cheerful, and having fun.
+- Rabbits grind their teeth when they feel happy, cheerful, and having fun.

 - When rabbits feel comfortable, they rub their teeth in this manner.

-- When a rabbit gets petted, they grind their teeth as a relief.
+- When a rabbit gets petted, they grind its teeth as a relief.

 - A rabbit sleeps with open eyes and ground teeth, making a sound while sleeping.